-Figure 4: Solvency II line of business (gross written premium as at 31 December 2018)
+Figure 4: Solvency II line of business (gross written premium) as at 31 December 2019

-Figure 5: Gross earned premium by line of business as at 31 December 2018 (£'000s)
+Figure 5: Solvency II line of business (gross earned premium £'000s)

-As part of Calpe's strategy, the Board has been seeking to diversify the book of business into other licence classes.
-Calpe currently holds licence classes to write Motor Vehicle and Motor Vehicle Liability, Fire and Natural Forces, Damage to Property, General liability and Assistance.
-Up until now the absence of a rating has hindered expansion.
+As part of Calpe's strategy, the Board has been seeking to diversify the book of business into other classes of business.
+Calpe currently holds permission to write motor vehicle and motor vehicle liability, fire and natural forces, damage to property, general liability and assistance.
+We are seeing a flight to quality in the market and our A+ A.M.
+Best rating ensures that we continue to see a good submission flow of motor and non-motor classes.

-With the company now holding a strong rating, during 2018 Calpe was successful in negotiating terms to secure a new Casualty (Non-Motor) programme, which covers an Employers and Public Liability portfolio of risks.
-This portfolio has no correlation or aggregation with our existing portfolio.
-The portfolio is, however, still dominated by UK motor, representing 80% of the portfolio.
+The rating was instrumental in Calpe successfully negotiating terms to secure a new casualty (non-motor) programme, which covers an employers liability and public liability portfolio of risks, in May 2018 and which subsequently renewed in July 2019.
+This portfolio has no correlation or aggregation with Calpe's existing portfolio.
+Overall, the portfolio is, however, still dominated by UK motor, representing 75% of the portfolio.